BhuveshRaina/OJ-Project/backend/problems/kadane/problem.md

 # Problem Statement

-**Given an array of integers, find the maximum subarray sum.**
+**Given an array of integers, find the contiguous subarray with the maximum sum and print the sum.**
-The subarray must be contiguous, and you need to return the largest possible sum from any subarray.

 ---